JMAlego/sma16/SMA16.md

 The `$STACK_SIZE` register is set to the maximum stack depth available on startup.
 If no stack is available it will be set to `0x0000`.
 If a software implementation exists, it should set `$STACK_SIZE`   to the software implementation's maximum depth, after startup.

+## Memory

+SMA16 has a 12-bit address space, with the first 16 addresses being special purpose.
+All other memory locations are generic memory, though implementations may map them to other functions as needed.

 ## Initial Conditions

 On startup the following registers will contain the following values: